-The school's Accessibility Plan can be found by clicking on the following link: https://www.bantockprimaryschool.co.uk/policies.html - whilst paper copies can also be requested from the school office.
+The school's Accessibility Plan can be found by clicking on the following link: School Policies | Bantock Primary School whilst paper copies can also be requested from the school office.

 How are the school's resources allocated and matched to children's SEND?